- Location: Connecticut

 If you are buying a used vehicle from a private seller, there is no required warranty protection.
 Once the title changes hands, the car―and any potential problems― belong to the buyer.
 No matter what, it's a good idea to obtain a vehicle history report before signing the deal.

-If you're buying a new vehicle in Connecticut, you are protected by the Lemon Law, which was the first of its kind in the country when enacted in 1982.
+If you're buying a new vehicle in Connecticut, you are protected by the Lemon Law.
 The Lemon Law basically creates a binding arbitration procedure in case a new car under warranty cannot be successfully repaired to conform to the warranty after a number of tries.
 A consumer may apply for a ruling, which, if favorable to the consumer, can result in a replacement vehicle or a refund from the dealer/manufacturer.

 If you sell a used vehicle in Connecticut, it is sold "as is," with no warranty or guarantee of any type.
 Once you complete the title transfer and create a bill of sale, the vehicle belongs to the new owner and you have no obligation.

 To sell a new motor vehicle, you must be a licensed car dealer and you must follow the state-mandated licensing rules, which govern advertising, sale circumstances, and warranties.